jforbes14/eechidna/cran-comments.md

 * This is a minor update in response to an email from Kurt Hornik on 21 May 2017 alerting us to warnings emitted from CRAN builds.
 The warnings come from the function `dmap` having been moved from the purrr package to the new purrrlyer package.
 We've now fixed this and the warnings have gone from our tests.

-* We have two notes
+* We have one note
--- installed package size 6.3 Mb: these are the data files that are integral to the pkg -- Rd line widths: example lines wider than 100 characters: these are due to URLs
+-- installed package size 6.3 Mb: these are the data files that are needed for the pkg to function

 ---------------------------------------------------------------------------------
 ## Test environments